21 Best Singer Websites (Examples) 2026

 The header is simple, followed by social media icons and a larger image of El Vow.

-Below the main section is a newsletter subscription form, and that’s all the home page features.
+Below the main section is a newsletter subscription form; that’s all the features of the home page.
 Simple.

-Note: Instead of using traditional light background, go against the grain, like El Vow.
+Note: Instead of using a traditional light background, go against the grain, like El Vow.

 12. Jon Gomm